-Prediction markets put the probability at 14%: Friedrich Merz out as Chancellor of Germany before 2027.
-Currently, markets see this as unlikely (14% YES).
-‘Stuck in the mud’: one year on, Friedrich Merz struggles to find his footing.
+Prediction markets put the probability at 10%: Friedrich Merz out as Chancellor of Germany before 2027.
+Currently, markets see this as unlikely (10% YES).
+Exclusive news, data and analytics for financial market professionals Learn more about Refinitiv.

-Polymarket prices this at 18c YES with $218K in volume.
+Polymarket prices this at 10c YES with $350K in volume.
 Moderate liquidity — use limit orders for positions above $1K to avoid moving the price.

 What does smart money think?
 Get AI verdicts, wallet positioning, signal analysis, and entry targets.